-As someone who works as a writer, suffering from writer’s block is far from ideal, but I’ve come to learn that it’s a natural part of the creative process.
-The following are some of my top tips based on how I’ve learned to deal with writer’s block in the decade or so I’ve been working as a writer.
+As a senior editor, suffering from writer’s block is far from ideal, but I’ve come to learn that it’s a natural part of the creative process.
+That’s why I’ve collated some top tips on how to overcome writer’s block that I’ve learned in the decade or so I’ve been working as an editor.

 Just start